Study collection

 - Verum group: 111 mg hyaluronic acid daily

-- Placebo group: Identical capsule without active ingredient
+- Placebo group: identical capsule without active ingredient

-- Subjective knee complaints using VAS (0–100 mm)
+- Subjective knee complaints measured by VAS (0–100 mm)

-- Blood parameters for inflammatory markers (secondary)
+- Blood parameters for inflammation markers (secondary)

 Results: